Locations:

 ECMO stands for extracorporeal membrane oxygenation.
 Extracorporeal means “outside the body.”
 The rest of the name refers to getting oxygen to your body’s cells.

-ECMO treatment helps people who need support for their lungs, but it can also bypass both your heart and lungs.
+An ECMO procedure helps people who need support for their lungs or heart.
+But it can also bypass both organs.
+ECMO can make it possible for your heart and lungs to rest and heal from a respiratory infection, heart attack or trauma.

-Yes.
-ECMO is a complex setup that healthcare providers only use for people who need intensive or critical care.
-Mechanical ventilation devices are a type of life support, but they can only move air.
-They can’t add oxygen to and remove carbon dioxide directly from your blood.
-ECMO can exchange these gases similarly to how your lungs do.
+Healthcare providers consider ECMO a type of life support for people who need intensive or critical care.
+A ventilator is a type of life support, but it can only move air.
+It can’t add oxygen to and remove carbon dioxide directly from your blood.
+ECMO can exchange these gases like your lungs do.

-Damage to your lungs can cause acute respiratory distress syndrome, limiting how well your lungs can put oxygen in and take carbon dioxide out of your blood.
-This can happen with:
+• Acute respiratory distress syndrome (ARDS): Damage to your lungs can cause this, limiting how well your lungs can put oxygen in and take carbon dioxide out of your blood.
+This can happen because of respiratory infections, burns, drowning or other causes.

 Advertisement